Zoee212/public-holiday-flight-analysis/README.md

-# Project Title
-How to Find Better Flight Options During Public Holidays for Students and Teachers
+# How to Find Better Flight Options During Public Holidays for Students and Teachers

+## Overview
+This project analyzes flight options for students and teachers who can only travel during public holidays.
+It focuses on finding a better balance between **price** and **comfort**.

 ## Problem
-Students and teachers often can only travel during public holidays, when flights are usually more expensive and less flexible.
-This project analyzes flight-related data to help them find better options by balancing price and comfort.
+Flights during public holidays are often more expensive and less convenient.
+This project explores how flight prices and comfort-related features change around holiday periods, so that users can make better travel decisions.

 ## Target Users
+- Students
+- Teachers
-Students and teachers with limited travel windows during public holidays.
+- Other travelers with limited flexibility during public holidays

 ## Data Scope
+- **Origin:** Shanghai
+- **Destinations:** Singapore, Seoul, Tokyo
-- Holidays: Labour Day Holiday, National Day Holiday
+- **Holiday periods:** Labour Day Holiday and National Day Holiday
+- **Time window:** 7 days before, during, and 7 days after each holiday

+## Comfort Indicators
+This project uses the following indicators of comfort:
+- whether the flight is **direct**
+- whether the departure time is **between 00:00 and 06:00**
+- **number of stops**

+## Research Question
+How do flight prices and comfort-related features change around major public holidays, and how can students and teachers use this information to find better flight options?

+## Data
+The dataset includes:
+- destination
+- departure date
+- holiday period
+- ticket price
-- Origin: Shanghai
+- departure time
-- Destinations: Singapore, Seoul, Tokyo
+- direct flight or not
-- Comfort indicators: direct flight, red-eye departure (00:00–06:00), number of stops
+- number of stops

-- Key fields: departure date, ticket price, flight duration
+**Data source:** To be added
+**Access date:** To be added

 ## Methods
-Using Python (pandas, matplotlib/seaborn):
+This project uses Python to:
-1. Data cleaning and preprocessing
+1. clean and organize the flight data
-2. Price trend analysis around holidays
+2. compare prices across dates and destinations
+3. analyze comfort indicators
-3. Correlation analysis between price and comfort indicators
+4. identify options that better balance price and comfort
-4. Visualization of key findings

 ## Key Findings
-- Price trends before, during, and after public holidays
-- Relationships between ticket price and comfort factors
-- Recommended low-price, high-value travel dates and routes
+To be added after analysis.

 ## How to Run
-1. Clone this repository to your local machine
+1. Open `flight_analysis.ipynb`
-2. Install required Python packages
+2. Install required libraries
-3. Open and run the Jupyter Notebook flight_analysis.ipynb
+3. Run the notebook step by step

+## Files
+- `README.md`
+- `flight_analysis.ipynb`
+- `data/` (if needed)
+- `figures/` (if needed)

+## Demo Video
+To be added.

+## Author
+[Your Name]